C4Q/JS-fundamentals/JS-callbacks/exercises/advanced-array-methods/README.md

 **Discussion:** What's the importance of style?
 How do we know what's good style and what's bad style?

 ##Intro to advanced array methods
 Array methods are a really powerful tool in JavaScript.
 Specifically, methods like `map`, `filter`, and `reduce` make solving certain problems (for example, a lot of problems that we've previously been using loops to solve) a lot easier.
-Let's learn how they work!

 ##Abstraction
 In the context of programming, abstractions hide details and give us the ability to talk about problems at a higher (or more abstract) level.
 What are some examples of abstractions within JavaScript?